IamTechknow/Terraview/readme.md

-# Worldview Mobile
+# Terraview
-Worldview Mobile is a REST client for NASA's [Global Imagery Browse Services](https://earthdata.nasa.gov/gibs) (GIBS).
+Terraview is a REST client for NASA's [Global Imagery Browse Services](https://earthdata.nasa.gov/gibs) (GIBS).
 GIBS is a public API providing access to satellite data and imagery from the EOS (Earth Observing System) and A-Train satellites.
 While this application is not directly related to NASA's [Worldview](https://worldview.earthdata.nasa.gov), I worked on improvements on the project in an internship in NASA's Goddard Space Flight Center and created this based on the idea a better interface could be made for mobile devices.